CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

 !!! info

-    E-mail messages are sent to users when something related to them or their organization happens, e.g., a *password reset* is requested, an *organization configuration update request* is submitted by any of the organization's users, etc.
+    E-mail messages are sent to users of *n6* when something related to them or their organization happens, e.g., a *password reset* is requested, an *organization configuration update request* is submitted by any of the organization's users, etc.

     This feature is called *mail notices*.
-In production, it is rather necessary (without it the service would be hardly usable), but for the purposes of this guide you can disable it.
+In production, it is definitely necessary (without it the service would be hardly usable), but for the purposes of this guide you can disable it.